alexserra8/Yolov3_keras/README.md

 # Yolov3_keras

-In this respository there are two Jupyter Notebooks which define the YoloV3 network in Keras.
-This is repository can be used to train or test the YoloV3.

-- "Definicion del modelo" --> is the main *.ipynb where the YoloV3 is fully defined.
-Perfect for training the model.

-- "Funciones Yolo" --> a reduced *.ipynb where there are only the functions you will need to run to start your model once you have it trained.
+In my final project of Master Data Science I developed a prototype of Smark.
+This project implement an intelligent shopping cart equipped with a camera that, applying artificial vision techniques, automatically recognizing the products that are introduced to it.

+In this repository I will show my work, and I encourage you to try it on your own with you data.

+I have upload 3 folders:

+* **BeforeTrain**: where you can find a few helpful codes for Data agumentation and Split train and validation data.

+* **Keras**: in this folder there is the structure of YoloV3 written in keras.

+* **Applications**: here there are differents codes that will detect if the object is moving to the right or to the left.

+* **Data**: where you can find a few images of the data for try it.
+And there is the weight of my CNN if you want to reply the project (train this weight took me more than 4 days :P)

 ### BeforeTrain

 Furthermore, there is a folder called "BeforeTrain" where you can find two Jupyter Notebooks which can helps to create more data (Data augmentation) and helps you to split data between training and validation:

-    · "Distorsionar Fotos" --> We apply data augmentation using GAUSSIAN NOISE.
+* "Distorsionar Fotos" --> We apply data augmentation using GAUSSIAN NOISE.
 Also, a code is written to obtain also the new bounding boxes we are obtaining in format *.txt that Yolo require.

-    · "ExtractText_Train_Valid" --> In this notebook, once we have all the images, we split them in training and validation data.
+* "ExtractText_Train_Valid" --> In this notebook, once we have all the images, we split them in training and validation data.
 We obtain two files in format *.txt, one where there are the locations of training images, and the other with the locations of the validation images.
 This is the format required for Yolo.

 ### Applications